Skip to content

 Filtering interactions

-You might have thought about filtering the interaction received in the run function for limiting, for example the user who is interacting with the button.
+You might have thought about filtering the interaction received in the run function for limiting, for example the user who’s interacting with the button.

 You would have added a condition inside the run function like this: